vxtmp/game-1-team-8-adclicker-game/README.md

 Jesus Barrios
 Ruby Hirsch

-Unity project / repo duplicated from https://github.com/axhiggin/The-Strugglebus to use as a template (Norman's past group project).
+Unity project / repo duplicated from https://github.com/axhiggin/The-Strugglebus to use as a template (Norman's past group project for CMPM125).
+Game can be found here: https://bighig.itch.io/fortify-and-tunnel